-5.2 Method – 2
+5.2 Method 2

 The patient is asked to sit comfortably in the chair provided, by keeping the hand fingers intact and straight.
-(See Fig. 1a)
+(See Fig. 1a);

 The patient should hold the wrist anterior surface up and place it on the examination table for easy measuring by the investigators.
 Ask the patient to keep their fingers together (Adduction of fingers).
-(See Fig. 2a)
+(See Fig. 2a);

-Keep the patients left or right hand over the anterior wrist region so that the little finger is placed in the same plane of wrist line (See Fig. 3a)
+Keep the patients left or right hand over the anterior wrist region so that the little finger is placed in the same plane of wrist line (See Fig. 3a);

 Mark the point on forearm where the outer border of index finger lies and that is the Ante-brachial circumference point.
-(See Fig. 4a)
+(See Fig. 4a);

 Measure the Ante brachial circumference (ABC) by using the same nūl.
-(See Fig. 5a)
+(See Fig. 5a);

-The length obtained, i.e., ABC is converted into the Total Number of FBU and recorded.
-(See Fig. 6a)
+The length obtained, thatis, ABC is converted into the Total Number of FBU and recorded.
+(See Fig. 6a);

-Repeat the process twice again for maximum accuracy of the reading.
+Repeat the process twice again for maximum accuracy of the reading; and